Skip to main content

+TopK supports keyword search with the BM25 ranking function.
 To perform a keyword search on your documents, use the match() function.
+Define a schema with a text() field and add a keyword_index():

-from topk_sdk.schema import keyword_index, text
+from topk_sdk.schema import text, keyword_index

 client.collections().create(